screepers/screeps-tools/README.md

 ### Hosted Option

-A hosted option is available at [screeps.xilexio.eu.org](https://screeps.xilexio.eu.org).
+A hosted option will be available at GitHub Pages soon.

 ### Building Planner